dbomoto/Node-app-boilerplate/README.md

 Notes:
 * Replit is an HTPPS so it will ALWAYS ask for your Github Username and Password via Git, SSH Keys won't work.
 ****
-### Section 7 : Useful Definitions
+### <a name="section7">Section 7 : Useful Definitions</a>
 #### [Back to Table of Contents](#tableofcontents)
+- Fork
+> a copy of a repo ON GITHUB, relative to Github scope ( i.e. a copy of a PEN ON CODEPEN )
+- Clone
-Fork - a copy of a repo ON GITHUB, relative to Github scope ( i.e. a copy of a PEN ON CODEPEN ) Clone - a copy of a repo ON THE LOCAL MACHINE, relative to where the machine is ( i.e PC, HEROKU, REPLIT, GLITCH )
+> a copy of a repo ON THE LOCAL MACHINE, relative to where the machine is ( i.e PC, HEROKU, REPLIT, GLITCH )
 ****
 ### <a name="section8">Section 8 : Markdown Cheat Sheet</a>
 #### [Back to Table of Contents](#tableofcontents)